gisab/WDMC-Ex2/3.Kernel/README.md

-# How to compile the kernle by yourself
+# How to compile the kernel by yourself

 (to be continued)